Page 5

 Coupled with the sleeve design, the distribution and marketing of the material were also managed by the recording companies, as was the case with the early 78's, and Dan Joe accepted this practice as the acceptable way to do business.
 Despite the fact that the new vinyl format was more durable and user-friendly, Dan Joe was not enticed to become personally involved in the marketing aspect which would allow him to distribute some LP's, at least locally, so that he could realize some share of the profits from sales.
 In summary, the only aspect of the recording which involved Dan Joe was his actual performance of the music - everything else was left for the exploitation by the recording industry itself.
 Dan Joe simply did not ask questions about the business side of this enterprise, and that was fine with the industry representatives!
 2

-It seems that the prestige of having a recording on a major label, being able to receive some airplay on the radio, was enough to entice most artists to record.
-Eventually the Cape Breton artists started to realize that they were being duped by these companies, that their handshake contract was a one way street.
-Again, Sheldon MacInnis explains in his book:
+It seems that the prestige of having a recording issued on a major label, being able to receive some airplay on the radio, was enough to entice most artists to record.
+Eventually the Cape Breton artists started to realize that they were being duped by these companies, that their handshake contracts were a one way street.
+Sheldon MacInnis explains in his book:

-"It was a joke," explained Marie Beattie, Mac's wife.
-"Oh, I remember the last time Mac and I had dinner with Taylor; they were busy discussing Mac's next album and when I asked where Mac's royalties were I got a swift kick in the leg and a nasty glare (from Mac).
+"It was a joke," explained Mac's wife, Marie Beattie.
+"Oh, I remember the last time Mac and I had dinner with Taylor; they were busy discussing Mac's next album and when I asked where Mac's royalties were I got a swift kick in the leg under the table and a nasty glare (from Mac).
 He didn't want me to jeopardize his recording career.
 I used to get so mad at Mac!
 He'd tell me that he was well aware of the fact that Taylor was ripping him off, but when it came time to confront him about it, he'd just back off."
 4

 (Mac Beattie, 1980, courtesy Marie Beattie)

 Marie persisted.
-Mac was gone now and it Taylor would have to deal with her.
+Mac was gone now and Taylor would have to deal with her.
 When she cornered Taylor about a compilation album he had released without permission of the artists (The Saga of Canadian Country and Folk Music) he claimed that it was just a promotional album, that none of them were in the stores.
 When she purchased one in Ottawa she kept the receipt sealed in the white plastic bag as proof that the albums were being sold for profit.
 Taylor backed off and allowed her to publish the book.
+He also signed over all of Mac's publishing rights.

-Interestingly enough, Holborne still distributes recordings by many of the Rodeo artists, many of which have been re-released on CD and Cassettes based on the contracts signed by these artists who lacked professional guidance and council, who knew nothing about these kinds of deals, and nothing about royalties.
+Interestingly enough, Holborne still distributes recordings by Rodeo Records artists, many of which have been re-released on CDs and Cassettes based on the contracts signed by these artists who lacked professional guidance and council, who knew nothing about the kinds of deals they were entering, and nothing about myriad royalties to consider.

-Rodeo is only an example of what was the practised norm in the music business at the time.
+Rodeo is only one example of what was the practised norm in the music business at the time.
 Examples of rip-offs ring through the most sacred halls of the recording industry world-wide.
 Executives were quick to pounce on un-suspecting musicians.
-Arc Records, Marathon, Condor, Aragon and others, including some of the more reputable major labels, were all guilty of this sinister activity.
-Boot Records, following on the heels of this practice, and having continued in the lineage of Canadian Music Sales and their Dominion Records label, were no exception.
-It was just the way things were done in the music biz at the time.
+Arc Records, Marathon, Condor, Aragon and others, including some of the more reputable major labels, were all guilty to some degree of this sinister activity.

 Such was the state of affairs.

-With the release of his third Boot album, Lester The Lobster & Other Hits of Stevedore Steve, the mighty Stevedore was flying high.
-Even Connors didn't have a greatest hits album at the time.
-In the liner notes:
+With the release of his third Boot album, Lester The Lobster & Other Hits of Stevedore Steve, the mighty Stevedore was flying high again.
+(Even Connors didn't have a greatest hits album at the time.)
+From the liner notes:

 Then, in 1970 he toured Ontario.
 It was during this tour that he met record producer, Jury Krytiuk.
 This meeting led to a recording contract first with Dominion Records and then later with Krytiuk's Boot Records.
 It has been a fruitful relationship which has produced many national hit records including "Lester the Lobster" which hit the number one spot on the national country charts.5

-Meanwhile, Steve was on the road a lot.
-He was experiencing a lot of frustration and difficulty with the record company.
+Meanwhile, Steve was on the road a non-stop.
+He was experiencing a lot of frustration and difficulty.
 He would travel to places that had no advanced copies of his records for local radio stations.
 If there was a music store in town, it would not have his albums in stock.
 If his private stock, purchased off the company for sales off the stage, was running low, he had a hell of a time replenishing it.

 "I'd phone them, I'd tell them, 'By god, get me some albums man!
 People are crying for them and I'm all out.'
 But they just wouldn't send the damn things.
 I'd miss out on so many sales."

-In 1977 the Foote's received a letter from Revenue Canada: they owed over $12,000. in back taxes.
-They couldn't understand it - they had been operating the same way as before, nothing had changed and now the tax department was knocking on their door.
+In 1977 Foote received a letter from Revenue Canada: they owed over $12,000 in back taxes.
 At first they thought it must be a computer error or something.
 How could they possibly owe the government that kind of money?
 It was about half of what they earned that year before expenses.
 Something was wrong.

-Since they were constantly on the road, their van was packed with almost everything valuable to them: PA, instruments, stage costumes, albums.
-Since the Foote's could not pay their back taxes, their case was passed on to a collection agency who confiscated everything they owned except for the clothes on their back.
+Since they were constantly on the road, their van was packed with almost everything valuable to them: A PA system (still the property of Boot Records and never actually paid for by Foote), stage costumes, albums and even Steve's guitar.
+Since the Foote's could not pay their back taxes, their case was passed on to a collection agency who confiscated everything they owned except for the clothes on their backs.

 But for all intents and purposes, this was the beginning of the end of Stevedore Steve.